jklappenbach/cajeta/cmake/README.md

 * `DEPENDS` - specify the files on which the command depends.
 It works the same way `DEPENDS` in [`add_custom_command()`](https://cmake.org/cmake/help/v3.11/command/add_custom_command.html)
 * `LEXER` - specify that the input file is a lexer grammar
 * `PARSER` - specify that the input file is a parser grammar
-* `LISTENER` - tell ANTLR tool to generate a parse tree listener
+* `LISTENER` - tell ANTLR tool to codegen a parse tree listener
-* `VISITOR` - tell ANTLR tool to generate a parse tree visitor
+* `VISITOR` - tell ANTLR tool to codegen a parse tree visitor

 ### Examples

-To generate C++ files from an ANTLR input file T.g4, which defines both lexer and parser grammar one may call:
+To codegen C++ files from an ANTLR input file T.g4, which defines both lexer and parser grammar one may call:

 ```cmake
 find_package(ANTLR REQUIRED)